 It's not perfect, but I'm working on it.

-Being environmentally and ethically conscious is one trend that we should all follow.
+Being environmentally and ethically conscious is one trend that we really should all follow.

-However as in day to day life, it is not always straight forward when it comes to trying to be or claiming to be 100% environmentally responsible.
+However as in day to day life, it is not always straightforward when it comes being 100% environmentally and ethically responsible.

 For this reason I'd like to be honest with you about how I'm trying to make better choices for both my clients, myself and the planet.

-Sourcing stones and metals from companies and organisations that follow these ethics is the way forward, but it does come at a higher price.
+Sourcing stones and metals from companies and organisations that follow these ethics is the best way to support the sector but it does come at a higher price.
+Of course this will be passed on to the customer.

-And so it is my pledge to phase in using fairly sourced metals and stones.
+And so it is my pledge is to phase in using fairly sourced metals and stones.

-I have taken the Fair Luxury pledge initiated by a co-operative of like minded jewellers and it is really exciting that I am now on this path too.
+I have taken the Fair Luxury pledge initiated by a co-operative of like minded jewellers and jewellery industry professionals and it is really exciting that I am now on this path as one of the inaugural 100 members of this conscientious pledge.

 Often the stones I use in commissions are re-used from old styles.